KlinkeLab/B16-In-Vivo-Screen/README.md

 ## **Data**

-A set of example data from the paper is provided in the script B16 In Vivo Screen Example MCMC Analysis.
-This data represents a group of C57BL/6 mice injected with B16F0 wild type cells that was used as a control group for comparison with the DNMT3A and PTPN11 knock outs injected in C57BL/6 mice.

 All raw data used in the experiment is provided in the B16_InVivoScreen_RawData.R script.

 ## **Quick start**

-To reproduce the results, download the script.
-Running the scripts will generate all relevant figures and data tables for the given portion of the study.
+To reproduce the results, download the scripts.
+Running the scripts in the following order will generate all relevant figures and data tables for the given portion of the study.

+1) B16_InVivoScreen_RawData.R
+2) B16_InVivoScreen_MCMC.R
+3) B16_InVivoScreen_Analysis_Normalized.R

 # General notes